Monday, January 20, 2025

 • Henri as Rubens portrayed him:

-"Henri IV holds himself badly!" cried my eight-year-old on seeing this work.
+"Henri IV holds himself badly!" my eight-year-old cried on seeing this work.

 When dining with the queen, he would spatter soup on her ruff.
 "Sorry, darling," he'd say, and spatter her again.
 Yet his love letters to his girlfriends — he is said to have fathered 53 bastards — are masterpieces of style.